A quick chat with Leif Kendall from ProCopywriters

 My client work is very regular, as 90% of my time is booked by retained clients.
 This work involves a mixture of corporate communications, content marketing, social media management and straight copywriting for websites.

-I love this setup because I know what I’m doing every month, and I also get to know my clients.
+I love this set-up because I know what I’m doing every month, and I also get to know my clients.
 And because we work together month after month, I can make sure the words I write do the job I intended.

 Q. What is it about ‘content’ that keeps you interested in it as a career?